osu-crypto/libOTe/AUDIT.md

 - `DotExt_Kos_Test` passes in Release AVX2 and scalar builds.
 - Across five sequential 500-iteration Release runs, the median changed from 3,797.4 ms to 3,696.0 ms (-2.7%).

+## AUD-172: Nested transpose buffers depended on flattened inner-array traversal

+Status: closed (portability cleanup)

+Affected code:

+- KKRT and OOS NCO sender and receiver transpose workspaces.
+- The nested-array compatibility overloads for 128-by-1024 transpose.
+- The KOS-Dot correction receive buffer.

+Concern:

+These paths treated nested arrays of blocks as one flat block array.
+Every element was a live `block` and the implementations rely on the contiguous standard-array layout, so this was not a strict-aliasing or object-lifetime violation.
+Formally, however, arithmetic from the first inner array's data pointer beyond that inner array is a pointer-provenance portability concern.

+Impact:

+No credible security impact was identified on the supported compilers.
+This finding records a layout dependency and not an observed correctness failure.

+Resolution:

+The internal KKRT and OOS workspaces are now flat aligned vectors of `block`, which preserves their exact allocation size, alignment, access order, and transpose kernel.
+The public nested-array transpose overloads remain for source compatibility and now assert the required packed layout.
+A proposed KOS-Dot flattening was reverted because sequential A/B measurements showed a repeatable hot-path regression; its known block layout remains unchanged.

+Verification:

+- The KKRT and OOS focused tests pass in Release AVX2 and scalar builds.
+- Seven-run interleaved Release A/B measurements changed KKRT by -0.6% and OOS by +0.6%.
+- The KOS-Dot experiment regressed by about 5% on its repeated A/B check and was not retained.

+## AUD-173: SoftSpoken flattened OT-pair output storage

+Status: closed (hardened)

+Affected code:

+- `SoftSpokenShOtSender::processChunk()`.
+- `SoftSpokenShOtSender::xorMessages()` and `xorAndHashMessages()`.
+- `SoftSpokenMalOtSender::Hasher::processChunk()`.

+Concern:

+SoftSpoken exposed its `std::array<block, 2>` output as a flat `block*` both as temporary VOLE storage and as the destination for pair generation and hashing.
+The pair elements are live blocks in a guaranteed contiguous container layout, but flat pointer traversal across inner arrays is a formal portability concern.

+Impact:

+No credible security impact was identified on the supported compilers.
+A future optimizer or unsupported representation could, in principle, interpret the cross-inner-array pointer arithmetic more narrowly than intended.

+Resolution:

+The semi-honest sender now generates each chunk into one reusable aligned block workspace.
+Pair construction and hashing write through typed OT-pair pointers;
+batched hashing remains fixed-width and uses stack arrays.
+The malicious sender also uses typed pair output.
+Its full-size input workspace still intentionally reuses the public pair layout, guarded by a size assertion and an explicit
+comment: replacing that view with a separate allocation measurably increased large-transfer cost and memory footprint.

+Verification:

+- Semi-honest, malicious, split, AES-state, and buffer-state SoftSpoken tests pass in Release AVX2; the main semi-honest and malicious tests also pass in the scalar build.
+- Seven-run interleaved Release A/B measurements changed the semi-honest test by -1.9% and the malicious test by -0.4%.
+- At one million OTs, the final malicious path measured +0.7%, within run noise.
+  The rejected separate full-size workspace measured +3.1% and was removed.